galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-viz-with-volcanoplot/tutorial.md

 ## Create volcano plot labelling genes of interest

 We can also label one or more genes of interest in a volcano plot.
 This enables us to visualize where these genes are in terms of significance and in comparison to the other genes.
-In the original paper using this dataset, there is a heatmap of 31 genes (Fig. 6b).
+In the original paper using this dataset, there is a heatmap of 31 genes in Figure 6b (see the tutorial [here]({{ site.baseurl }}/topics/transcriptomics/tutorials/rna-seq-viz-with-heatmap2/tutorial.html) if you would like to see how to generate the heatmap).
 These genes are a set of 30 cytokines/growth factor identified as differentially expressed, and the authors' main gene of interest, Mcl1.
 These genes are provided in the `volcano genes` file and shown below.
 We will label these genes in the volcano plot.

 ![Volcano genes](../../images/rna-seq-viz-with-volcanoplot/volcano_genes.png "Volcano genes"){: height="30%"}